TheMrCorvy/HGTS/README.md

 ## 🔧 TypeScript Support

-HGTS is written in TypeScript and includes full type definitions.
+The HGTS is written in TypeScript and includes full type definitions.

 ```typescript
 import {